portworx/px-docs/_includes/secrets/volume-cluster-wide-secret.md

 Cluster wide secret key is basically a key value pair where the value part is the secret that is used as a passphrase for encrypting volumes.
-A cluster wide secret key is a common key that can be used to encrypt all the volumes.
+A cluster wide secret key is the default key that can be used to encrypt all the volumes.

 To create a volume using a cluster wide secret key run the following command